ai-rio/chuncking-system/docs/tutorial/Chapter 4: LLM Provider Integration.md

 2.  **Specific Adapters (e.g., `OpenAIProvider`, `AnthropicProvider`, `JinaProvider`)**:
     *   These are the actual remote controls for specific brands, like the "OpenAI Remote" or the "Anthropic Remote."
     *   Each of these classes (like `OpenAIProvider` in `src/llm/providers/openai_provider.py`) implements the blueprint.
 They know exactly how to call OpenAI's specific API to turn text into embeddings or generate new text.

+> **Note about Docling**: While Docling is mentioned in this tutorial, it's important to understand that Docling is different from other LLM providers.
+Docling is an open-source document processing library that runs locally on your machine to convert documents (PDFs, DOCX, etc.) into text.
+It doesn't provide LLM services like text generation or embeddings.
+Instead, it helps prepare documents for processing by other LLM providers.
+You'll find the Docling integration in `src/chunkers/docling_processor.py` rather than in the LLM providers directory.

 3.  **The LLM Factory (`LLMFactory`)**:
     *   Think of this as the "shop" where you get your universal remote.
 You go in and say, "I need a remote for my OpenAI TV," and the shop gives you the pre-configured OpenAI remote.